-After analyzing 61 places in Louisiana, we came up with this list of the best places:
+After analyzing the largest 109 cities, we came up with this list as the 10 best places in Louisiana:

 Follow along as we provide more insight into how we reached our overall best places to live in Louisiana.